JorgeCastilloPrz/JetpackComposeAndInternals/slides/lesson4.md

 ---

+The different types of Appliers provided by client libraries

+---

 Appliers and how they are picked (when creating Composition)

----

-Recap on the LayoutNode tree and the concept of Owner

----

-Invalidation to reflect changes

----

-How changes to add, move, replace, or remove nodes from tree are materialized

----

-The different types of Appliers provided by client libraries